SoftUni-Internal/interactive-content/EN/01-Arrays/01-Definition.md

 [/slide]

 [slide hideTitle]
-# JS Arrays and Invalid Positions
+# JavaScript Arrays and Invalid Positions

 [video src="https://videos.softuni.org/hls/01.fundamentals-functions-and-arrays/02.JS-Fundamentals-Arrays/EN/02.JS-Fundamentals-Arrays-12-JS-Arrays-and-invalid-positions-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-If we attempt to assign a value to a non-existent index, JS will fill the missing elements with 'undefined' values and increase its size:
+If we attempt to assign a value to a non-existent index, JS will fill the missing elements with "**undefined**" values and increase its size:

 ``` js live
 let nums = [10, 20, 30];